michellejm/info640/DownloadR.md

 THEN download RStudio from the [RStudio](https://www.rstudio.com/products/rstudio/download/) website.
 Again, select your OS and walk through the prompts.

 That's it!
 If you open RStudio and see a blank screen with 3 or 4 quadrants, it was a success!
-If you are having trouble, we will have a few minutes at the end of class to troubleshoot installation problems.
+If you are having trouble, be sure to alert Michelle ASAP.